wgy1027/postFireSeverityAssessment/englishPronunciation.md

 Fig. Manner of articulation of alveolar stops [t] and [d]

 Common spellings of phoneme /t/ are:
-- t and tt, as in ten[then], stop[stɑ:p], or wait[weɪt˺].
+- t and tt, as in ten[then], stop[stɑp], or wait[weɪt˺].
-- The past simple of a regular verb ends in phoneme /t/ when the last sound of the verb is a voiceless sound different from /t/: trip[thrɪp]PICtripped[thrɪp˺t], ask[æsk]PICasked[æsk˺t], laugh[læf]PIClaughed[læfth], toss[tɑ:s]PICtossed[tɑ:sth], mash[mæʃ]PICmashed[mæʃth].
+- The past simple of a regular verb ends in phoneme /t/ when the last sound of the verb is a voiceless sound different from /t/: trip[thrɪp]PICtripped[thrɪp˺t], ask[æsk]PICasked[æsk˺t], laugh[læf]PIClaughed[læfth], toss[tɑs]PICtossed[tɑsth], mash[mæʃ]PICmashed[mæʃth].
 Past simple endings are often aspirated to clearly distinguish them from other tenses.
 Past simple endings are seldom unreleased.
 Spelling th, although less frequent, can be found, as in Thailand[ˈthaɪlænd].

 ### Velar stops [kh], [k], [k˺], and [g]